avioconsulting/mule-vault-properties-provider/README.md

 ```

 ##### SSL Configuration with Token Authentication (PEM)
-Parameters:
+Attributes:
 basic element attributes:

 *   vaultToken - Token to use for authentication
 *   kvVersion - Version of the KV engine being used

 ssl element attributes:

 *   pemFile - path to PEM file for vault server SSL
 *   useTlsAuth - false to use Token Authentication
 *   verifySSL - true to validate certificates

 ```xml
 <vault-properties-provider:config name="config" vaultUrl="http://localhost:8200">